Take a walk in Thomas Hardy's footsteps

-If you enjoy a walk, why not follow in Hardy's footsteps and take a stroll from Max Gate as he would have done this spring?
+If you enjoy a walk, why not follow in Hardy's footsteps and take a stroll from Max Gate as he would have done?

 As a child, Thomas Hardy attended school first in Lower Bockhampton and then in Dorchester.
 His daily walk was from Hardy's Cottage across the Kingston Maurward estate and then followed the Frome river into town.